-The Duke of Edinburgh’s International Award – Australia has been granted approval by the International Award Foundation to pilot a reduced starting age for Bronze Award over 2017/18.
+The Duke of Edinburgh’s International Award - Australia has been granted approval by the International Award Foundation to pilot a 'whole of year' starting age for peer groups doing the Bronze Award over 2017/18.

-The pilot for reduced age for starting Bronze does not change the minimum entry age for Silver (15 years) or Gold (16 years), nor is it encouragement for young people in lower year grades (Years 7 & 8) to begin the Bronze Award.
+This change does not change the minimum age for completing the Bronze Award, nor does it change the minimum entry age for Silver (15 years), and it is certainly not an encouragement for people in lower year grades to begin the Bronze Award.
 It will remain at the discretion of the Award Leader to ensure the registrations of those younger than the official starting age for Bronze are in the appropriate year before accepting their registration.

 The Award Handbook does not currently reflect this change.
-The Handbook is currently going through a review and will be included in next publication – expected to be end August 2017.
+The Handbook is being reviewed and the following wording will be included in next publication - expected to be end August 2017.

 i.
-At Bronze level, if a person is 13 but part of a peer group where the majority are 14 years or older (generally Year 9) that young person can start their Bronze Award with the rest of the group if approved by the Award Unit.
-Note: This provision for Whole of Year 9 is being piloted in Australia in 2017 and 2018.
+At Bronze level, if a person is aged 13 but part of a year/peer group where the majority are 14 years or older, that young person can start their Bronze Award with the rest of the group on the approval of the Award Leader.
+Note: This provision for 'whole of year' is being piloted in Australia in 2017 and 2018.

 This approval and small step is a positive start to having the overall age ranges reviewed and reset to enable younger commencement for all levels.
 Australia has been advocating for such a review along with a number of other countries that are large operators of the Award.